 Is It Safe to Go to the Gym During the Coronavirus Outbreak?

-That said, if you have a chronic medical condition that puts you at high risk of infection, or if you're the primary caregiver for someone at high risk, Dr. Subramanian recommended staying home.
+If you have a chronic medical condition that puts you at high risk of infection, or if you're the primary caregiver for someone at high risk, working out at home is better, said Aruna Subramanian, MD, an infectious disease doctor and clinical medical professor at Stanford University.
 If you personally are experiencing symptoms of COVID-19, such as fever, tiredness, and dry cough, "You need to seek medical care and be tested," Dr. Whyte said.
-The situation may call for you to self-quarantine and avoid coming into contact with other people.
+The situation may call for you to self-isolate and avoid coming into contact with other people.
 "Do not go to the gym or anywhere else if you have symptoms," Dr. Whyte advised.
-(Here's more on how to differentiate between COVID-19, the flu, and a common cold, as well as the currently-approved ways to treat it.)
+If you've come into contact with someone who's tested positive or is showing symptoms, you should quarantine as well.
+(Here's more on COVID-19 symptoms to watch out for.)

 Can You Transmit Coronavirus Through Sweat?